Safety at schools

 Will masks be required for students on school buses and on school field trips?

 Face coverings are no longer required on school buses or on field trips.
 However, should a field trip destination venue require face coverings, DOE students and staff must adhere to the venue's policy.

 No. All requirements for staff vaccinations remain the same.

 Will personal protective equipment be provided to all schools for students and staff?

 Yes, schools will have at least a 30-day supply of personal protective equipment on hand at all times.
 Hand sanitizer will also be available in every classroom and throughout school buildings.

 How much personal protective equipment must schools have on hand?

-Like last year, schools must have a 30-day supply of personal protective equipment, including surgical masks for adults and children, KN95 respirators, face shields for adults and non-contact thermometers for temperature screening.
+Like last year, schools must have a 30-day supply of personal protective equipment.
 Schools must also have an electrostatic sprayer, cleaning supplies for daily and nightly cleaning, gloves, disinfecting sprays or wipes, and hand sanitizers in every room.
 If your school lacks appropriate supplies, please report it to your UFT chapter leader as soon as possible.

 Will there still be COVID-19 testing at schools this year?